Arthur George Onslow, Viscount Cranley1

 M, #184866, b.
 1 October 1748, d.
 5 September 1835

-Sir John Edmond Browne, 1st Bt. was born on 1 October 1748.1 He was the son of Dominick Browne and Anne D'Arcy.1 He married Margaret Lorinan, daughter of Matthew Lorinan and Lucy Lucas, circa 20 December 1792.1 He died on 5 September 1835 at age 86 at Holles Street, Dublin, County Dublin, Ireland.1
+Sir John Edmond Browne, 1st Bt. was born on 1 October 1748.1 He was the son of Dominick Browne and Anne D'Arcy.1 He married Margaret Lorinan, daughter of Matthew Lorinan and Lucy Lucas, circa 20 December 1792.1 He died on 5 September 1835 at age 86 at Holles Street, Dublin, County Dublin, IrelandG.1

-He was admitted to Lincoln's Inn on 26 June 1778.1 He was a practising Barrister in 1784.1 He gained the rank of Captain in the service of the South Mayo Militia, and assisted in suppressing the Irish rebels.1 He held the office of Sheriff of County Mayo in 1791.1 He was created 1st Baronet Browne, of Palmerstown, co.
+He was admitted to Lincoln's Inn on 26 June 1778.1 He was a practising Barrister in 1784.1 He gained the rank of Captain in the South Mayo Militia, and assisted in suppressing the Irish rebels.1 He held the office of Sheriff of County Mayo in 1791.1 He was created 1st Baronet Browne, of Palmerstown, co.
 Mayo [Ireland] on 8 December 1797.1

 Children of Sir John Edmond Browne, 1st Bt. and Margaret Lorinan